Write Your Memoir in 12 Weeks

 This workshop is text-based and asynchronous.
 My written “lectures” and any prompts will be posted weekly.
 There will be no weekly online classes to attend, but there will be four virtual Zoom meetups throughout the course during which we’ll check in, discuss current challenges, and have the opportunity to generate work in a silent 60 minute write-in.
 We’ll look at memoir excerpts, short essays, and craft talks by Carmen Maria Machado, Kiese Laymon, Mary Karr, Alexander Chee, Eileen Myles, Vanessa Mártir, Scaachi Koul, Colson Whitehead, Deesha Philyaw, Samantha Irby, Sonja Livingston, Sven Birkerts, Jesús Colón, Gerald Walker, Jo Ann Beard, Hilary Mantel, and more.
 (Note that some of these readings could change.)
 You’ll also keep a dedicated Book Log, Journal, or Notebook for your 12-week journey.

 Please note: the weekly readings are subject to change.
-In addition to the four Zoom calls listed in this syllabus, Blaise also hosts semi-regular silent write-ins in which writers are welcome to do quiet writing with each other over Zoom.
+In addition to five four Zoom calls listed in this syllabus, Blaise also hosts semi-regular silent write-ins in which writers are welcome to do quiet writing with each other over Zoom.

 Week 1: Get Going